What you need to know about

 8-10-20: After the first five months of the County / State / Federal declared emergency for COVID response, Hood River County has now entered a chronic pandemic phase (long term sustained response.)
 Hood River Public Health Director Trish Elliott was confident enough in her department's ability to meet ongoing COVID needs, that she requested demobilization of the County EOC.
 Hood River County Administrator Jeff Hecksel and County Emergency Manager Barb Ayers agreed.
 It was time.

-The EOC Task Forces, such as the Migrant and Seasonal Worker Task Force, Health, Community, Long Term Care and Food Insecurity Liaisons were handed off to the Health Department.
+The EOC Task Forces, such as the Migrant and Seasonal Worker Task Force, Health, Community, Long Term Care and Food Insecurity Liaisons were handed off by the EOC to the Health Department for long term reocvery efforts.
 The Emergency Manager continues to report to the State ECC (Emergency Coordination Center) to request outside resources from the State, as needed to support our community.

 8-3-20: Hood River County EOC is ramping down and beginning to demobilize for COVID response,